libgdx/libgdx.github.io/_pages/dev.md

     - label: "Wiki"
       url: "https://github.com/libgdx/libgdx/wiki"

 excerpt: "libGDX is hosted on GitHub, where all team members collaborate.
-Fork, star and contribute to our project!."
+Fork, star and contribute to our project!"

 sidebar:
   nav: "dev"